niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 }
 ```

+???+ abstract
     When the `PlayerMissiles` component is detected, we keep track of it in a class member.
 Whenever that class member `_targetPlayerMissiles` is not null, we will move the position of the pick up closer to the player's position by an accelerating velocity per frame.
 Lastly, when the distances are lower than some set distance, we then trigger the collection.

     Note that we multiply the acceleration and the velocity by `Time.deltaTime`.
 This number is equal to the number of seconds between the last frame and this frame, which has the effect of converting the accleration / velocity to a per-second quantity instead of a per-frame quantity.

     Note that increasing the velocity each frame gives our pick up some more character by introducing a *ramp up* to the collection.
 It also guarantees that the pick up will eventually catch up to the *Player* even if they are initially faster.

 Go in Play Mode and give it a try!
 You can tweak the `_flyAcceleration` to get some different results.
 You may want to push back or increase the FOV on your camera to be able to observe the movement better.